32KZ/AntiSkillIssue/README.md

 # AntiSkillIssue
 My Discord is 32KZ#8255.
 Please message me 😭 😂

+This is the Alevel Release Branch. used for my Alevel, and the testing involved.

 ## Current Features

 - Takes replay information from [BeatSavior](https://github.com/Mystogan98/BeatSaviorData) Found in Appdata For Display in a UI of my Creation 🙌 the UI contains Tabs For the following: